 O LORD my God, I take refuge in you; save and deliver me from all who pursue me, (Psa 7:1)

-Again, we see Catholics being taught something about Mary, which only belongs to God.
+Again, we see Catholics being taught something about Mary, by Pope John Paul II, which only belongs to God.

 How different the pope's message is from the Holy Spirit inspired message of the Bible, which states repeatedly that God is our refuge.
 Dear reader, please take several minutes and look up the following Scriptures for yourself: 2 Sam.
 22:3, 31; Psa.
 2:12; 9:9; 11:1; 14:6; 16:1; etc. They, and many other Scriptures, conflict with the pope's teaching on Mary.
 Which will you accept as truth?
 The pope went on to teach: